Running Water for the Living Water

 Leg 1 – 8.1 miles | Leg 2 – 5.3 miles | Leg 3 – 7.9 miles | Leg 4 – 4.9 miles

-Runners can use the links to the left and the stats below to get started.
+Runners can use the links above to get started.
 On average, every 5 dollars given can provide 1 person clean water for a lifetime.
-All businesses and individuals financially supporting our efforts will receive a picture of the water well and village impacted, as well as the GPS coordinates of the location of the well.
+All businesses and individuals financially supporting our efforts will receive pictures of the water well and village impacted, as well as the GPS coordinates of the location of the well.
 All donations are tax-deductable.